ldynia/learning-api-styles/src/network/README.md

 Therefore we are left with the other component of the cipher--the key, as the provider of confidentiality.
 This is the idea behind the Kerckhoffs' principle, which states that cipher should be secure, even if everything about it, except the key, is publicly known.

-The question still remains: how can confidentiality be achieved based solely on the key, while the cipher algorithm is public?
+The question then remains: how can confidentiality be achieved based solely on the key, while the cipher algorithm is public?
 The closest approach to achieving this is the construction of a one-time pad (OTP), built as follows.
 Instead of using letters of the alphabet, the plaintext is represented as a binary number.
 There exists a mathematical operation called XOR (exclusive OR), with the following truth table as shown below, which produces a 0 or 1 bit with equal probability (50%).